greenfuse/archi-orbus/README.md

  The new spreadsheet includes:
   - Worksheets for Objects and Relationships.
-  - element properties that can be uploaded as object attributes.
+  - Object sheet has columns with element properties.
+If the column header matches an object attribute, it will be uploaded in Orbus.
-  - Hidden elements that are not in a view.
+  - Hidden elements and relationships that are not in a view (soft deleted).
+If you don't want these, delete from Archi before exporting the xml.
   - No relationship junctions (And/Or), these are not used in Orbus.

 All efforts have been made to ensure that this works for me but if you want to try it, use this at your own risk.